Anupam-98/anupam-98.github.io/_posts/2014-3-3-Hello-World.md

 ![baiserror.png]({{site.baseurl}}/_posts/baiserror.png)

 Bais error occur when we make simplifying assumption.
-In this picture above the points are scattered in the 2D plane between size and price in the first image we have created a simple plan to seprate the points
+In this picture above the points are scattered in the 2D plane between size and price in the first image, We have created a simple plan to seprate the points but this plane is unable to seprate these point perfectly although we can create more complex